 If something goes wrong at a party, more times than not, alcohol can be blamed.
 Jamie Foxx sang a whole song about it.
 But alcohol usually plays a role in holiday parties, so you probably don’t want to cut it out of your event entirely.
 Luckily, there are ways to track and limit how much your guests drink during your holiday festivities.

-One way to reduce the risk of drunk shenanigans is to limit the amount of alcohol you have available or keep your group’s bar tab low.
+One way to reduce this risk is to limit the amount of alcohol you have available or keep your group’s bar tab low.
 This way, you can ensure that your guests don’t drink too much liquor throughout the party.
-Drink tickets can also be used, so that each employee is given a designated amount of beverages for the evening.
+Drink tickets can also be used, so that each employee is given a designated number of beverages for the evening.

 Wrap the party up like a nice-looking present